How to Find Great Soave Wine

 SOAVE FOOD PAIRING: Soave pairs incredibly with rich Italian Seafood.
-Think along the lines of clams and gnocchi, squid ink linguini, and scallops and risotto, this will guarantee you’ll find a perfect match!
+Think along the lines of clams and gnocchi, squid ink linguini, scallops, and risotto.
+This will guarantee you’ll find a perfect match!

 What Makes Soave Wine Special?

-- Soave is a very old, the region has grown grapes in the volcanic hills near Verona since Roman times.
+- Soave is a very old region with grown grapes in the volcanic hills near Verona since Roman times.

 - The primary grape of Soave, Garganega, is considered one of the great white wines of Italy.

 The Common Styles of Soave Wine

 You’ll notice 2 styles emerge when tasting dry Soave wines.
 There is a simple lean style, which is commonly made aged in stainless steel tanks, and another style with that is rich and subtly nutty, which usually means the wines were aged in old wooden barrels.
 Generally, the more aged styles will be labeled with the Superiore classification or as ‘Soave Classico.’

 Get to know the regions and the wines of Italy on this illustrated map.Buy Map

 Soave vs. Soave Classico